Colorado Supreme Court

 Mr. Sapakoff is a member of the Denver and Colorado Bar Associations, and serves on the CBA’s Ethics Committee.
 He also is a member of the American Bar Association and the ABA Center for Professional Responsibility, the National Organization of Bar Counsel, and the Association of Judicial Disciplinary Counsel.
-Mr. Sapakoff served on the Committee on Conduct of the United States District Court for the District of Colorado from 2006-2012, and is a frequent speaker and lecturer on topics relating to legal ethics.
+Mr. Sapakoff served on the Committee on Conduct of the United States District Court for the District of Colorado from 2006-2012, and is a frequent speaker on topics relating to legal ethics.

 Dawn M. McKnight

 Deputy Regulation Counsel, Attorney Admissions, Attorney Registration and Continuing Legal and Judicial Education

 Dawn McKnight is Deputy Regulation Counsel overseeing admissions, registration, and mandatory continuing legal and judicial education.
 Ms. McKnight received her undergraduate degree from San Francisco State University and her law degree from the University of Denver Sturm College of Law.
 After graduating from law school, Ms. McKnight practiced environmental law for a nonprofit, then became a civil litigation associate for a private firm.
 Prior to joining the Office of Attorney Regulation Counsel in 2016, Ms. McKnight was Assistant Executive Director and Publications Director of Colorado Bar Association CLE.

-Ms. McKnight is a member of the National Organization of Bar Counsel; the Denver, Colorado and American Bar Associations; the Colorado Women’s Bar Association; the National Conference of Bar Examiners/Council of Bar Admission Administrators; and, the National Continuing Legal Education Regulators Association.
+Ms. McKnight is a member of the National Organization of Bar Counsel; the American Bar Association; the Colorado Women’s Bar Association; the National Conference of Bar Examiners/Council of Bar Admission Administrators; and, the National Continuing Legal Education Regulators Association.
 She is also a Fellow of the Colorado Bar Foundation and a Circle of Minerva member of the Women’s Bar Foundation.
 She is the current Chair of the Board of Directors of Options Credit Union.
 Ms. McKnight currently participates in the Colorado Supreme Court’s Task Force on Lawyer Well-Being.